 Want to call family or friends in Ireland?
 You’ll need to use the international dialling code +353.

-Do you have any fun, interesting or strange facts about the Republic of Ireland that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Ireland?
+Share them in the comments below!